 By measuring, testing, tweaking and analysing your podcast stats over time, you’ll be able to sustainably grow your listenership, subscribers and podcast brand in a way that suits you as well as your audience.

 Get Free, IAB Certified Podcast Analytics Tools with Captivate

 Captivate offers free, advanced podcast analytics from day one with no extra upgrades or hidden costs.

 Get a no-obligation, free 7-day podcast hosting trial to start growing your podcast sustainably, with data-backed decisions, using the analytics dashboard.
-Easily build, promote and measure the performance of your podcast stats, listener engagement and interaction centrally from within the Captivate dashboard!
+Easily build, promote and measure the performance of your podcast stats, listener engagement and interaction in one place!